rsyslog/rsyslog-pkg-ubuntu/INSTALL.md

 ---------
 Important Files
 ---------
-config.sh
-   Global configs that are common to all/most of the scripts.
+config.sh: Global configs that are common to all/most of the scripts.
 Among other things, it identifies you (GPG Key) so you can sign your package.
 Edit to customize this installation for your needs; the other scripts should be left alone.

-control
-   Determines how the packages are built and names specific dependencies for the packages
+control: Determines how the packages are built and names specific dependencies for the packages

-rsyslog.install
-   File locations for modules to be installed
+rsyslog.install: File locations for modules to be installed

-rsyslog-*.install
-   Specific module locations for separate packages
+rsyslog-*.install: Specific module locations for separate packages

-rsyslog.conf
-   Default configuration file to be included in packages
+rsyslog.conf: Default configuration file to be included in packages

-rules
-   Build parameters
+rules: Build parameters